Jane Stirling

 Jean ("Jane") Wilhelmina Stirling (15 July 1804 – 6 February 1859) was a Scottish amateur pianist who is best known as a student and later friend of Frédéric Chopin, who dedicated Nocturnes, Op.
 55 to her.
 She took him on a tour of England and Scotland in 1848, and took charge of the disposal of his effects and manuscripts after his death in 1849.

 Life

-Stirling was born Jean Wilhelmina Stirling as the youngest of 13 children of John Stirling of Kippendavie, at Kippenross House, near Dunblane in Perthshire, and was descended from a noble Scottish family.
-Her mother died when Jane was 12, and her father died when she was 16.
+Jane Stirling was born Jean Wilhelmina Stirling as the youngest of 13 children of John Stirling of Kippendavie, at Kippenross House, near Dunblane in Perthshire, and was descended from a noble Scottish family.
+Her father died when Jane was 12, and her mother died when she was 16.
 Her inheritance made her a wealthy young woman.
 She was then placed under the charge of her widowed sister, Mrs Katherine Erskine, aged 29.
 She was popular and very pretty; she was said to have declined over 30 marriage proposals.
 From 1826, she and her sister divided their social life between Scotland and Paris.
 She involved herself not only in music and the arts, but also in subjects such as prison reform, homeopathy, and the Protestant movement.